Clubs and Organizations

 Sponsors - Bruce Campbell

-The Blue Review is a video magazine produced by the Blue Review Audio/Video Production class at Taylor High School.
+Blue Review is a video news magazine produced by the Blue Review Audio & Video Production class at Taylor High School.
+Applications are accepted at the end of the year for the following year.

 Taylor Chess Club is open to all interested chess players regardless of ability.
-The club will meet twice per week after school and allow players to challenge each other.
+The club will meet Tuesdays after school and allow players to challenge each other.
 Members can learn about local and regional tournament play opportunities, United States Chess Federation Ratings, Internet play, and much more.

 Chinese and Japanese Club